 Religion is a sensitive issue in India and at times inter-communal and inter-religion marriages become a touchy issue.
 Let us see how the Indian legal system establishes the marriage between a Hindu and Non-Hindu.

-Well, it is stated that the marriage under Hindu Marriage Act can be performed only between two Hindus.
+Well, it is stated that the marriage under Hindu Marriage Act can applied on when the marriage was performed only between two Hindus.
 Hindu Marriage Act (HMA) doesn’t cater to a marriage between a Hindu and Non-Hindu.

 How Can This Issue Be Resolved?

 Now, the question is what steps should be taken for performance of a marriage between two persons, when one of them is Hindu and the other is from another religion.
 Well such marriages fall under the category known as special marriage.
 Herein, we need to refer the provisions of Special Marriage Act (43 of 1954).

 Well, the section 4 of Special Marriage Act gives us the conditions regarding the solemnization of special marriages.
 It states that, under this act, marriage between any two persons may be solemnized, if the following conditions are fulfilled, namely:-

 (a) Neither the man nor the woman who are going to tie the knot have their spouse (from earlier marriage) living without the earlier marriage having been set aside.
 In other words, if you are going to marry someone while your spouse from the earlier marriage is alive and your earlier marriage has not been set aside, in such a situation, your later marriage would not be valid in the eyes of law.

 (b) both the parties -

 (i) are capable of giving proper consent to it in the possibility of unsoundness of mind; or